-7 Reasons to Avoid Pumpkin Spice Lattes This Fall
+7 Reasons to Avoid Pumpkin Spice Lattes this Fall

-I get it.
-I also love the warm flavors of falls and sipping on a hot drink.
-What I don’t love is all of the nasty ingredients most coffee shops put in their pumpkin spice lattes.
+I get it!
+Who doesn’t love the warm flavors of fall and sipping on a hot drink?
+Yet, I don’t love all the nasty ingredients most coffee shops put in their pumpkin spice lattes.
 Most don’t actually contain any REAL pumpkin.

-What’s more, many coffee shops use high fructose corn syrup can lead to obesity, heart disease, and diabetes.2 Not to mention, nearly all high fructose corn syrup is genetically modified.
-GMOs have been correlated with numerous health issues, including thyroid cancer, kidney disease, rheumatoid arthritis, and infertility.3
+Eating or drinking foods with high fructose corn syrup can lead to obesity, heart disease, and diabetes.
+Additionally, nearly all high fructose corn syrup is genetically modified.
+GMOs are associated with thyroid cancer, kidney disease, rheumatoid arthritis, and infertility.2

 That’s because the syrups that coffee shops use to flavor their pumpkin spice lattes are typically made with condensed skim milk.
-Dairy causes inflammation, and chances are the pumpkin syrup in your latte is not organic, which means you’re also sipping on antibiotics and added hormones that are par for the course in conventional dairy products.
+Plus, the pumpkin syrup in your latte is probably not organic.
+This means you’re also sipping on the antibiotics and added hormones found in conventional dairy products.

 4. Natural and Artificial Flavors

-While asthmatics are particularly at risk, however 30% of reported cases of sulfite sensitivity occur in people with no history of asthma.
-There have even been reports of life-threatening reactions to sulfites, including anaphylaxis.10
+While asthmatics are particularly at risk, 30% of reported cases of sulfite sensitivity occur in people with no history of asthma.
+There have even been reports of life-threatening reactions to sulfites, including anaphylaxis.8

 7. Caramel Color

 Caramel color is the most commonly used food dye in the world.
-Despite its name, caramel color bears no resemblance to actual caramel and often contains a dangerous chemical known as 4-methylimidazole, or 4-Mel) to be “possibly carcinogenic to humans.”11 I consider this good enough reason to stay away from anything with artificial colors.
-It’s just not worth the risk.
+Despite its name, caramel color bears no resemblance to actual caramel.
+In fact, it often contains a dangerous chemical known as 4-methylimidazole, or 4-Me.
+Research shows it causes cancer in mice.

 A Better Way to Satisfy Your Pumpkin Spice Cravings